ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Except for Simple-type build jobs, when you configure a job, you can include UNIX shell scripts that include build, test, or deployment commands.
 Because jobs are run in ad hoc containers, the actions of one job cannot affect the run environments of other jobs, even if those jobs are part of the same stage.

-Sample bod and deploy scripts can be found in [https://github.com/open-toolchain/commons](https://github.com/open-toolchain/commons).
+Sample build and deploy scripts can be found in [https://github.com/open-toolchain/commons](https://github.com/open-toolchain/commons).

 Additionally, pipeline jobs can run only the following commands as `sudo`:
   * `/usr/sbin/service`